zxc916684603/ecs/intl.en-US/Migration Service/Cloud Migration tool for P2V and V2V/Migrate your server to Alibaba Cloud by using the Cloud Migration tool.md

 You need to perform the following operations:

-1. Check the error message in the log file of the Logs folder in the same directory, and then follow the instructions in [EN-US\_TP\_22638.md\#](reseller.en-US/Migration Service/Cloud Migration tool for P2V and V2V/Troubleshooting.md#) and [Cloud Migration tool FAQ](reseller.en-US/Migration Service/Cloud Migration tool for P2V and V2V/Cloud Migration tool FAQ.md#) to fix the error.
+1. Check the error message in the log file of the Logs folder in the same directory, and then follow the instructions in [Troubleshooting](reseller.en-US/Migration Service/Cloud Migration tool for P2V and V2V/Troubleshooting.md#) and [Cloud Migration tool FAQ](reseller.en-US/Migration Service/Cloud Migration tool for P2V and V2V/Cloud Migration tool FAQ.md#) to fix the error.
 2. Run the Cloud Migration tool again.

     **Note:** If the intermediate instance is released, a new migration is required.
-For more information, see [What do I do if I released an intermediate instance by mistake?](What do I do if I released an intermediate instance by mistake?EN-US_TP_22635.dita#ServerMigrationFAQ/Release) and [When do I need to clear the client\_data file?](When do I need to clear the client_data file?EN-US_TP_22635.dita#ServerMigrationFAQ/ClearClient_data)
+For more information, see [What do I do if I released an intermediate instance by mistake?](reseller.en-US/Migration Service/Cloud Migration tool for P2V and V2V/Cloud Migration tool FAQ.md#) and [When do I need to clear the client\_data file?](reseller.en-US/Migration Service/Cloud Migration tool for P2V and V2V/Cloud Migration tool FAQ.md#)